jheinz27/breakinator/README.md

 ## Generating PAF files

-To generate the PAF files to input to the Breakinator, we recommend using [minimap2](https://github.com/lh3/minimap2) with the `-c` and `--secondary=no` parameters.
-Seecondary alignments will be ignored by the Breakinator, however including them will increase the processing time.
+The Breakinator can also handle PAF files to input to the Breakinator.
+To generate these, we recommend using [minimap2](https://github.com/lh3/minimap2) with the `-c` and `--secondary=no` parameters.
+Secondary alignments will be ignored by the Breakinator, however including them will increase the processing time.

 Example:
 ```